ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 console.log(findSubnetById(4));   //{ name: 'subnet-a', SubnetId: 4 }
 {% endhighlight %}

-As we can see from the Array method `find()` helped us reduce a lot of "boilerplate" code.
-These are `for` loops we have all written a minimum of 27,841,991 times.
+As we can see, the `find()` method helped us reduce a lot of "boilerplate" code.
+These are `for` loops we have all written a minimum of 27,841,991 times and now we can (for the most part) stop writing them.
 Let's keep leveling up!

 ## `Array.prototype.findIndex()`
 Say I wanted to find the index of the first value in an `Array` of numbers greater than 25, in ES5 (or earlier) I might've done something like this...